IshakAtes/baby-tools-shop/README.md

 > ```

-> [!Note] According to the error message, pillow is required for the cloned application.
-Therefore, we should first check which version of pillow is > compatible with our Python and Django version and then add it to 'requirements.txt' and run 'pip install -r requirements.txt' again.
+> [!Note] According to the error message, `pillow` is required for the cloned application.
+Therefore, we should first check which version of pillow is compatible with our Python and Django version and then add it to `requirements.txt` and run `pip install -r requirements.txt` again.
 ``` bash
 Django==4.0.2
 Pillow==9.0.0